ibm-cloud-docs/discovery-data/upgrade.md

         The number of days that are left in your trial is displayed in the page header.

     -   You cannot upgrade from a Plus plan to an Enterprise plan currently.
-    -   If you previously had or have an existing Premium plan and are creating an Enterprise plan, you must create a new resource group for the new plan.
-You cannot use the same resource group for the new Enterprise plan that is or was associated with a Premium plan.
-For more information, see [Assigning access to resources by using resource groups](/docs/account?topic=account-access-getstarted&interface=ui).
+    -   If you are creating an Enterprise plan in the same data center location where you have an existing Premium plan, you must create a new resource group for the new plan.
+You cannot use the same resource group for Enterprise and Premium plans that are hosted in the same location.
+For more information, see [Managing resource groups](/docs/account?topic=account-rgs&interface=ui){: external}.
     -   You cannot do an in-place upgrade from a Plus plan to a Premium plan.

         A Premium plan instance must be provisioned for you.
 To start the process, contact [Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-watson&disableCookie=Yes){: external}.
 You will be asked to provide the following details: